 For a more detailed explanation of pet food labels, we’d recommend reading this page from AKC where they go in-depth.

 At Pet Food Reviewer, we base our nutritional analysis on these crude minimum and maximum figures as these are the only values that we can use with certainty.

 However, it is worth noting that some dog food brands have chosen to provide additional and more detailed nutritional information.
 This may include the average nutrition provided or the nutrition provided on a dry matter basis.

 Dog Food Ingredients

-This ingredient list should allow you to quickly analyze what is present in a dog food and better understand its quality.
+This ingredient list should allow you to quickly analyze what is present in dog food and better understand its quality.
 You should take the opportunity to attempt to spot or highlight any questionable or harmful ingredients that could have a detrimental effect on your dog’s health.

 Categorizing dog food ingredients into high-quality or low-quality is no easy feat.
-There will always be a fierce debate, especially from manufacturers about is suitable for a dog’s diet.
+There will always be a fierce debate, especially from manufacturers, about what is suitable for a dog’s diet.

 A few examples of these posts to date include;

-- Peas, Pea Protein, Pea Flour and Pea Fiber in Dog Food
+- Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food

 - Tomato Pomace as a Pet Food Ingredient?